-Looking back over the past two years, organizations are coming to two major realizations:
+Looking back over the past two years, organisations are coming to two major realisations:

 - If they can’t provide the kind of employee experience people want, they won’t be able to attract and retain top talent.

 - Money alone doesn’t work.
 Employees are demanding more meaningful and more supportive work environments.

 That could be why inclusion and wellbeing now consistently rank near the top of the list of what people want from their employee experience.
 After all, inclusion and wellbeing are crucial to creating a healthy, engaged culture – a culture in which employees feel valued.
 Now, Gympass and SafeSpace, a next-generation reporting platform that helps HR promote a healthy and inclusive workplace environment, are working together to help educate HR leaders to do just that.
 Stepping Into the Future of Work: How to Build Inclusion and Wellbeing In the Workplace is our newest guide designed to help organisations create employee experiences that drive engagement and retention.
 Below are three insights from the publication on how HR can build inclusion and wellbeing into the employee experience.

 Close the “Employee Experience” Gap with Inclusion and Wellbeing